 Goodbye to cashiers: Amazon unveils its new Whole Foods Market

-It's now possible to visit one of Whole Foods Market's next-generation stores without having to interact with vendors.
+It's now possible to visit one of Whole Foods Market's next-generation stores without cashiers.

 MORE IN THIS SECTION

-Using technology similar to that used by self-driving vehicles, Amazon has opened the doors of its futuristic Whole Foods Market store on a 21,500-square-foot property in Glover Park, Washington, D.C.
+Using technology similar to that in self-driving cars, Amazon recently opened its futuristic version of a Whole Foods Market store on a 21,500-square-foot property in Glover Park, Washington, D.C.

 You can also read: Amazon now delivers groceries in Philly

-Although Amazon had already launched its Amazon Go and Amazon Fresh affiliates, implementing the same technology, this is the first location of its kind for the Austin, TX-based company, a store that allows shoppers to simply load their carts and leave the store without the need to interact with a cashier at a traditional payment point.
+Amazon has already launched its Amazon Go and Amazon Fresh affiliates, using the same technology, but this is the first location of its kind for Whole Foods, which was purchased by Amazon in 2017.
+It's normally a grocery store like any other, that allows shoppers to load carts and pay a cashier before leaving.

 How is it possible?

-All this technological shopping experience, known as Just Walk Out, is possible thanks to a team of cameras, sensors and software that tracks people and products in the store.
-All users have to do is scan a QR code from the Amazon or Whole Foods app and have a debit or credit card linked to the tech giant.
+This technological shopping experience, known as Just Walk Out, is possible thanks to a team of cameras, sensors and software that tracks people and products in the store.
+All users have to do is scan a QR code from the Amazon or Whole Foods app and have a debit or credit card linked to the app.

-Although at this time customers still have the option of making self-checkout lines in which non-digital payment methods are accepted, the idea is that shoppers are free to purchase the products they need and walk out the door without interacting with any sales representative.
+Customers also still have the option of self-checkout for cash purchases, but the idea is for shoppers to be free to purchase the products they need and walk out the door without interacting with any sales representative.

-Although the technology giant has warned that a similar number of people will be employed to operate this type of store comparable to those used in a traditional one, the International Union of United Food and Commercial Workers they have expressed their fear for the millions of positions of work that these types of stores put at risk in the United States, making a call to protect them.
+Amazon has said that a similar number of people will be employed to operate the stores comparable to previous setups, the International Union of United Food and Commercial Workers have expressed fear for millions of jobs that could be cut as the technology takes over.
+The union called for them to protected.

 RELATED CONTENT